andrecoco/CTF_WriteUps/SpamAndHex020/3DPrinterTask/3DPrinterTask.md

 ### {
 ![{](Images/Letters/oBracket.jpg)

-This one has 16 traces, but the size of them don't match any letter from that font, so i assumed it was the '{', because the flag may be in the format SAF{...}
+This one has 16 lines, but the size of them don't match any letter from that font, so i assumed it was the '{', because the flag may be in the format SAF{...}

 ### A
 ![A](Images/Letters/A(2).jpg)

-This one has 12 traces, and is very similar to the 'A' we got.
+This one has 12 lines, and is very similar to the 'A' we got.

 ### I
 ![I](Images/Letters/I.jpg)

-This one has only 4 traces, and by the size of them, its a rectangle, so has to be an 'I'.
+This one has only 4 lines, and by the size of them, its a rectangle, so has to be an 'I'.

 ### R
 ![R](Images/Letters/R.jpg)

-This one has 14 traces, and we can see that the last one is a big one, so it matches the outline of the 'R'.
+This one has 14 lines, and we can see that the last one is a big one, so it matches the outline of the 'R'.

 ### G
 ![G](Images/Letters/G.jpg)

-This one has 16 traces, but it didn't fit well in any of the letters with 16 traces of the font, but we thought you may be able to draw a 'G' with 16 traces (intead of 18), and the size of them matches the outline of a 'G'.
+This one has 16 lines, but it didn't fit well in any of the letters with 16 lines of the font, but we thought you may be able to draw a 'G' with 16 lines (intead of 18), and the size of them matches the outline of a 'G'.

 ### A
 ![A](Images/Letters/A(3).jpg)

-This one has 12 traces and is similar to the others 'A's.
+This one has 12 lines and is similar to the others 'A's.

 ### PP
 ![PP](Images/Letters/PP.jpg)

-Here we have to letters that are very similar, and have 10 traces, and the size of them matches the 'P'.
+Here we have two letters that are very similar, and have 10 lines, and the size of them matches the 'P'.

 ### E
 ![E](Images/Letters/E.jpg)

-This one has 12 traces, and their sizes matches the outline of the 'E'.
+This one has 12 lines, and their sizes matches the outline of the 'E'.

 ### D
 ![D](Images/Letters/D.jpg)

-This one has 8 traces, and their sizes mathches the outline of the 'D'.
+This one has 8 lines, and their sizes mathches the outline of the 'D'.

 ### 2
 ![2](Images/Letters/2.jpg)

-This one has 18 traces, and their sizes did not match any of the letters, so we compared it to the outline of the numbers, and it matches the '2'.
+This one has 18 lines, and their sizes did not match any of the letters, so we compared it to the outline of the numbers, and it matches the '2'.

 ### }
 ![}](Images/Letters/cBracket.jpg)

-We assumed tha flag had the format SAF{...}, and this one has the same amount of traces than the one we assumed to be an '{'.
+We assumed tha flag had the format SAF{...}, and this one has the same amount of lines than the one we assumed to be an '{'.

 ```
 SAF{AIRGAPPED2}